SCOLIOSIS

 At the Southwest Scoliosis and Spine Institute, We focus on Scoliosis Diagnosis, Treatment, & Care for our Patients

 Our fellowship-trained, board-certified expert orthopedic scoliosis surgeons, Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD specialize in all types of spine deformities and scoliosis pain.
 With our experience in research, diagnosis, treatment, and surgery for children, adolescents, and adults, the Southwest Scoliosis and Spine Institute is recognized as being at the top of the scoliosis specialty field.
-Our sought-after, experienced doctors and surgical team are leaders in clinical outcomes for the spine conditions we treat.
-After years of providing great care and treatment, the Institute is recognized for helping thousands of patients live pain-free.
+Our sought-after experienced doctors and surgical team are leaders in clinical outcomes for the spine conditions we treat.
+After years of providing great care and treatment, the Institute has received recognition for helping thousands of patients live pain-free.
 Also, our team treats and cares for patients with all types of spinal conditions, from mild cases to the most severe ones.

 At the Southwest Scoliosis and Spine Institute, our team of spine specialists will devise the treatment plan for the patient.
 Furthermore, we will base the plan on the severity of the spinal curve.
 However, we also determine pain location and curve degree, the patient’s age, and the type of scoliosis.
 Our Doctors focus on the pain and correcting any deformity causing problems associated with the curve.
-Large numbers of patients live with pain and have daily struggles associated with spine deformities that need our help.
+Large numbers of patients live with pain and struggle with spine deformities that need our help.
 Because of our research and experience, we can often help with severe cases and help patients live pain-free enjoyable lives.
 Our unique perspective comes from actively conducting spine-specific research and treating very complex spine conditions.
 With this, we provide better surgical outcomes and patient satisfaction for both post-surgical treatment and scoliosis surgery.

 Questions and Answers